grzesiek-galezowski/tdd-ebook/manuscript/210_How_are_objects_composed.md

 3. Receive in response to message (i.e. as method return value)
 4. Register a recipient with already created sender

-let's have a closer look at what each of them is about and which one to choose in what circumstances.
+Let's have a closer look at what each of them is about and which one to choose in what circumstances.

 ### Receive as constructor parameter